carvel-dev/kbld/docs/packaging.md

 }
 ```

+### Authenticating to Harbor

+You may have to provide `--registry-ca-cert-path` flag with a path to a CA certificate file for Harbor Registry API.

 ### Notes

 - Produced tarball does not have duplicate image layers, as they are named by their digest (see `tar tvf /tmp/packaged-images.tar`).